kopylovvlad/mini_rails/readme.md

 It's my sabbatical project.
 After catching burnout I chose to take long vacation.
 Once I watched Maple Ong's talk [Building a Ruby web app using the Ruby Standard Library](https://www.youtube.com/watch?v=lxczDssLYKA) on Euruko 2021.
 The talk inspired me.

 Firstly I wrote the script, the code is [here](script.rb).
 Then I started to improve it and decided to write an MVC-framework like RubyOnRails on plain Ruby.
 Such a good challenge.
+There is an [article on dev.to](https://dev.to/kopylov_vlad/crafting-mini-rubyonrails-118l) in which I've described the process how I wrote the library and some features.

 # Structure